-Title: J/602/3499 Undertake a research project within services for health and social care or children and young people Level: 5 Credit Value: 10 GLH: 80 Learning Outcomes Assessment Criteria The learner will: The learner can: Be able to justify a topic for research within services for health and social care or children and young people 1.1 Identify the area for the research project 1.2 Develop the aims and objectives of the research project 1.3 Explain ethical considerations that apply to the area of the research project 1.4 Complete a literature review of chosen area of research Understand how the components of research are used 2.1 Critically compare different types of research 2.2 Evaluate a range of methods that can be used to collect data 2.3 Identify a range of tools that can be used to analyse data 2.4 Explain the importance of validity and reliability of data used within research 3.
-Be able to conduct a research project within services for health and social care or children and young people 3.
-Be able to conduct a research research project within services for health young services for health project within services for health and social care or children and young people.
-3.1 Identify sources of support whilst conducting a research project 3.2 Formulate a detailed plan for a research project 3.3 Select research methods for the project 3.4 Develop research questions to be used within project 3.5 Conduct the research using identified research methods 3.6 Record and collate data 4.
-Be able to analyse research findings 4.1.
+Title: J/602/3499 Undertake a research project within services for health and social care or children and young people Level: 5 Credit Value: 10 GLH: 80 Learning Outcomes Assessment Criteria The learner will: The learner can: Be able to justify a topic for research within services for health and social care or children and young people 1.1 Identify the area for the research project 1.2 Develop the aims and objectives of the research project 1.3 Explain ethical considerations that apply to the area of the research project 1.4 Complete a literature review of chosen area of research 2.
+Understand how the components of research are used 2.1 Critically compare different types of research 2.2 Evaluate a range of methods that can be used to collect data 2.3 Identify a range of tools that can be used to analyse data 2.4 Explain the importance of validity and reliability of data used within research Be able to conduct a research project within services for health and social care or children and young people 3.1 Identify sources of support whilst conducting a research project 3.2 Formulate a detailed plan for a research project 3.3 Select research methods for the project 3.4 Develop research questions to be used within project 3.5 Conduct the research using identified research methods 3.6 Record and collate data Be able to analyse research findings 4.1.
 Use data analysis methods to analyse the data 4.2.
 Draw conclusions from findings 4.3.
-Reflect how own research findings substantiate initial literature review
+Reflect how own research findings substantiate initial literature review 4.4.
+Make recommendations related to area of research

-4.4.
-Make recommendations related to area of research4.5.
+4.5.
 Identify potential uses for the research findings within practice Additional information about this unit Aims and objectives - the reasons, understanding and methods for conducting the research project Ethical considerations - confidentiality, sensitivity of data, seeking agreements with participants Unit aim (s) The purpose of this unit is to assess the learners' knowledge understanding in skills required to undertake a research project within services for health and social care or children or young people.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Units need to be assessed in line with the Skills for Care and Development RQF Assessment Principles Details of the relationship of the unit and CCLD 420 Undertake a research project
+Assessment requirements specified by a sector or regulatory body (if appropriate) Units need to be assessed in line with the Skills for Care and Development RQF Assessment Principles Details of the relationship of the unit and relevant national occupational standards CCLD 420 Undertake a research project